PlanQK/planqk-platform-docs/src/service-orchestration/example-with-data-flow.md

 The example consist of 2 service calls whereas the second service processes the result of teh first service call.

-## The combined Services
+## The combined services

 For this example 2 services will be combined in a workflow:
 - stock time series service
 - covariance generator

-Both services have to be available, published and subscribed by an algorithm.
+Both services have to be available, published and subscribed by an application.

 ### Stock time series service